cedrickchee/awesome-transformer-nlp/README.md

 10. [NervanaSystems/nlp-architect](https://www.intel.ai/nlp-transformer-models/) - NLP Architect by Intel AI.
 Among other libraries, it provides a quantized version of Transformer models and efficient training method.
 11. [kaushaltrivedi/fast-bert](https://github.com/kaushaltrivedi/fast-bert) - Super easy library for BERT based NLP models.
 Built based on 🤗 Transformers and is inspired by fast.ai.
 12. [NVIDIA/NeMo](https://github.com/NVIDIA/NeMo) - Neural Modules is a toolkit for conversational AI by NVIDIA.
 They are trying to [improve speech recognition with BERT post-processing](https://nvidia.github.io/NeMo/nlp/intro.html#improving-speech-recognition-with-bertx2-post-processing-model).
+13. [facebook/MMBT](https://github.com/facebookresearch/mmbt/) from Facebook AI - Multimodal transformers model that can accept a transformer model and a computer vision model for classifying image and text.

 ### Keras